 2. Frozen Yogurt/Ice Cream Shop

 In some cities, there’s a frozen yogurt or ice cream shop on just about every corner.
+As with other saturated markets, it could be difficult to differentiate and grow a frozen yogurt or ice cream shop when there are so many competitors nearby.
 Avoid this saturated market, no matter how many times your kids urge you to open up such a shop.

 1. Office Supply Store